iocafe/iocafe-doc/source/infra/installation_packages/200702-linux-installation-packages.rst

-This creates package linux.deb, which needs to be renamed so that the file name includes the IO application name, program version and the package architecture.
+This creates package linux.deb, which needs to be renamed so that the file name includes the IO application name, program version and the target architecture.
 Convention used by us is to keep all installation packages in /coderoot/packages directory.
 I make version numbers simply by YYMMDD-HHMM.
 This allows sorting versions to time order and selecting newest one.
 Convention of naming debian packages as organization-application-versiondate-versiontime-architecture.deb